Datomic/datomic-tutorials/todo-app/part-3/todo-app/README.md

 user>
 ```

-As we are using native HTML we will user `forms` to make requests to the server.
-The form does a POST to `/lists` and it will include `new-list` argument with the name of the list
+As we are using native HTML, we will use `forms` to make requests to the server.
+The form does a POST to `/lists` and it will include `new-list` argument with the name of the list.

 ```clojure
 (def new-list-form